 Doing certain arm motionsPressure is applied on the outside of the elbowStiffness of elbow and wrist movement

 are not usually necessary.
-However, an x-ray may be needed if the doctor suspects a problem with the bones such as calcium deposits.
+However, an x-ray may be needed if the doctor suspects other problems.

 If medication does not decrease your pain, do not return to physical activity.
 Check with your doctor.